Active Transportation Fund: Frequently Asked Questions

 Planning projects involve the development or enhancement of formal active transportation strategic planning documents or stakeholder engagement.

-Eligible planning projects include:
+Eligible planning projects can include:

 - Research, including case studies, data collection initiatives, mapping of walkability and bikeability, community audits/assessments;